 Individual veterinary practitioners are likely to have differing opinions about which dog ailments constitute the “top ten”.
-The ailments will certainly vary with region as well.
+The ailments will certainly vary with the region as well.

 So, to determine our list, I've resorted to the use of nation-wide statistics from an insurance company.

-- Ear Infection (most common ailment)
+- Ear Infection

-- Infection (skin)
+- Skin Infection

-- Upset Stomach
+- Vomiting/Upset Stomach

-- Intestinal Upset/Diarrhea
+- Diarrhea/ Intestinal Upset

-- Bladder Infection
+- Bladder or Urinary Tract Infection

 I've also in many cases identified the dog breeds that are known to be most susceptible to these common dog ailments.
-This might be a helpful factor when considering which dog breed to own, or help you better understand what's affecting your pet.
+This might be a helpful factor when considering which dog breed to own or help you better understand what's affecting your pet.

 Let’s dig a little deeper into each of these …

-#1.
+#2.
 Ear Infections

 The Shar Pei, which has excessively narrow ear canals, is also prone to this most prevalent dog ailment.